GordonRamsay-689/Multi-Query/README.md

 _Work in progress for personal use, use at your own discretion.
 Feel free to modify any way you like._

-This is a simple script that lets you search Google and query Gemini, OpenAI models directly from the terminal, neatly displaying the results.
-You can query several models/engines at once, responses being printed as they are received.
+This is a simple script that lets you search Google and query LLMs (Gemini, OpenAI) directly from the terminal, neatly displaying the results.
+You can query several models/engines at the same time, responses being printed as they are received.

 Persistent chat sessions have now been added, as well as an input function that allows for multi-line queries and pasted content (if no more than three newline chars **in sequence** inside the pasted content).

 **Disclaimers:**
-- Google Search will sometimes fail to return responses, if you are usinga VPN try disabling it.
+- Google Search will sometimes fail to return responses, if you are using a VPN try disabling it.
 - Different shells handle pasting a bit differently, most seem to cap pasted content at around 4000 characters.
 - There is currently no way to load conversations from previous sessions, but this will be implemented in the future.